mfcabrera/hooqu/README.rst

 After calling ``run``, hooqu will compute some metrics on the data.
 Afterwards it invokes your assertion functions (e.g., ``lambda sz: sz == 5`` for the size check) on these metrics to see if the constraints hold on the data.
-We can inspect the :py:class:`~hooqu.verification_suite.VerificationResult` to see if the test found errors:
+We can inspect the `VerificationResult <https://github.com/mfcabrera/hooqu/blob/b2c522854c674db9496c89d540df3fe4bb30d882/hooqu/verification_suite.py#L17>`_ to see if the test found errors:

 .. code:: python